adoptium/temurin-build/RELEASING.md

 1. The extensions release branch (e.g. `openj9-0.17.0`) will exist from doing the milestone builds (OpenJ9 milestone process is covered in a later section)
 2. Ask the extensions team to run their release-specific merge jobs to ensure they are up to date - this is not done by jobs at AdoptOpenJDK
-3. Once merged to master, ask the extensions team to merge to openj9-staging branch
 3. Having merged to openj9-staging successfully, then a job hosted by the extensions team (not at AdoptOpenJDK) will have automatically been triggered, which will perform "sanity" testing on all platforms for the new `openj9-staging` branch and if successful testing will automatically promote the code to the "openj9" branch, acceptance jobs: https://ci.eclipse.org/openj9/
-4. OpenJ9 leads (Currently Peter Shipton and Dan Heidinga) will now verify the Eclipse OpenJ9 and OMR release branch against the newly merged openjdk GA level in openj9-staging.
+4. OpenJ9 leads (Currently [Peter Shipton](https://github.com/pshipton) and [Dan Heidinga](https://github.com/danheidinga)) will now verify the Eclipse OpenJ9 and OMR release branch against the newly merged openjdk GA level in openj9-staging.
 If they are happy they will tag their release branches with the release tag, eg. "openj9-0.17.0", you are then ready to build the release.
-5. In the extensions release branch corresponding to the openj9 version, create a PR to do the following (usually the extensions team will do this)
+5. Get someone in the extensions team to make the following changes in the extensions release branch corresponding to the openj9 version for the release:
    - Merge into the openj9 extensions "release" branch (e.g. `openj9-0.17.0`) the latest tag merged from openjdk (automated jobs merge the tag into openj9-staging, but not the release branch so this has to be done manually)
    - Update closed/openjdk-tag.gmk (This is used for the java - version) e.g. `OPENJDK_TAG:= jdk8u232-b09`
    - Update closed/get_j9_sources.sh to pull in Eclipse OpenJ9 and OMR tags e.g. `openj9-0.14.0-release`